AjayGhimire1998/goals-to-score/README.md

 ## Acknowledgments

-Thanks to the developers of Jokes Rapid API, Reddit API, and ImgFlip API for providing valuable content and tools.
+Thanks to the developers of React.js, Redux.js, Express.js, MongoDB, for providing valuable content and tools.

-# Enjoy MemeBook and happy meme-sharing! 🎉
+# Enjoy GoalsToScore and happy-productivity! 🎉